wajeht/wajeht/README.md

 ### 👋 Hi there, this is *Jaw!*

-I'm a `HTML Brogrammer` and a part-time competitive [`Meathead`](https://videos.jaw.dev).
+I'm a `HTML Programmer` and a part-time competitive [`Strength Athlete`](https://videos.jaw.dev).
 My passions?
 Tinkering with `dev tools`, crafting slick `UX-rich software`, and diving deep into the rabbit hole of `self-hosting and homelabbing`.

 **It's not just work - it's a lifestyle, bro!**